 GhostScript for Windows supports PostScript (.ps) and Encapsulated PostScript (.eps) files.
 You can download it and install it here.
-To install it, you'll want to download a Windows distribution with an installer (.exe), and follow the installation instructions.
+To install GhostScript for Windows and GIMP, you’ll want to download a Windows distribution with an installer (.exe), and follow the installation instructions.

 Getting GIMP to recognize GhostScript

 To get GIMP, the popular open-source image editing application, to recognize your GhostScript installation, you’ll need to set an environment variable in Windows as follows:

 - Browse to Start -> Control Panel -> System